Beverly Daniel Tatum: Academic career

-Race and education
+Race and Education

-In Beverly Tatum's widely cited article Talking about Race, Learning about Racism: The Application of Racial Identity Development Theory in the Classroom, published in the Harvard Educational Review, she describes her experiences teaching classes on race related issues, and applies Racial Identity Development Theory as a framework that is useful for understanding common student responses to such topics.
-She summarizes her career-long commitment to teaching about and leading discussions on race at various institutions in the following quote:
+In Beverly Tatum's widely cited article Talking about Race, Learning about Racism: The Application of Racial Identity Development Theory in the Classroom, published in the Harvard Educational Review, she describes her experiences teaching classes on race related issues, and she applies Racial Identity Development Theory as a framework that is useful for understanding common student responses to such topics.
+She summarizes her career-long commitment to teaching about and leading discussions on race, at various institutions, in the following quote:

-"I was convinced that helping students understand the ways in which racism operates in their own lives, and what they could do about it, was a social responsibility that I should accept."
+"I was convinced that helping students understand the ways in which racism operates in their own lives and what they could do about it, was a social responsibility that I should accept."

-Over her many years as an educator, Tatum taught a course titled "Psychology of Racism" eighteen times at three separate institutions.
+Over her many years as an educator, Tatum taught a course titled "Psychology of Racism", eighteen times, at three separate institutions.
 While the class sizes, the institutions, and the students varied a great deal, Tatum says that classes shared a common thread in how the students tended to react to the material.
 She describes how students often responded to such topics emotionally, expressing guilt, shame, and anger, all of which had the potential to prevent them from engaging with and appreciating the material.

-Tatum argues that students tended to resist the topic of race in part because it is considered taboo, but also because it clashes with meritocratic ideals that are prominent in America, and because white students often fail to recognize that race has meaningfully impacted each of their lives.
-Tatum explains this resistance further in terms of William E. Cross, Jr.'s Racial Identity Development theory, a theory that explores the psychological effects of coming to terms with one's racial group membership.
-Racial identity theories have been modeled for blacks and whites, but these theories vary markedly in terms of the developmental stages by which they are defined.
+Tatum argues that students tended to resist the topic of race, in part, because it is considered taboo but also because it clashes with meritocratic ideals that are prominent in America and because white students often fail to recognize that race has meaningfully impacted each of their lives.
+Tatum explains this resistance further, in terms of William E. Cross, Jr.'s Racial Identity Development Theory, which explores the psychological effects of coming to terms with one's racial group membership.
+Racial identity theories have been modeled for blacks and whites, but these theories vary, markedly, in terms of the developmental stages by which they are defined.